Nadim Tuhin

 await page.click('#submit')

-// ✅ BETTER - Wait and verify
+// ✅ BETTER - Wait and click directly (waitForSelector already confirms existence)

 await page.waitForSelector('#submit', {